Bled es-Siba: Historical background

 Morocco has been ruled by the Alaouite dynasty since the 17th century.
 Many Berber tribes were however, not submissive to the Sultan, which led to two different regions: Bled es-Siba and Bled el-Makhzen.

 Historiography

-The distinction between Bled es-Siba and Bled el-Makhzen emerged in French historiography and ethnography and was important to how the French portrayed their mission in Morocco.
+The distinction between Bled es-Siba and Bled el-Makhzen emerged in French historiography and ethnography This distinction was important to how the French portrayed their mission in Morocco and functioned as the basis for French policies in colonial Morocco.
+It was first developed by French army officer and author Maurice Le Glay.
+Historian Edmund Burke III summarising this policy said:

+In general, this view of Morocco and the Moroccan past has emphasized the division of the realm into two zones, one where the central government (the makhzan) was supreme, taxes were collected, governors governed, and laws were respected, and the other where the central government was impotent, and unruly tribes devoted their time to feuding and banditry.
+Under the rubric of Bled el-makhzan and Bled es-siba, the portrait of a regime divided between contradictory tendencies toward autocratic order and anarchy, in which neither was able to gain the upper hand has gained widespread acceptance.
+Closely interwoven with this image has been a second one, a view of a profound ethnic split in Moroccan society between Arabs and Berbers.
+The course of Moroccan history before the protectorate was seen as the efforts of the Arab government forces to impose themselves upon the Berber dissidents.

 The dominant view regarding Bled es-Siba that was held by colonial scholarship was challenged by later scholars of decolonisation like Abdallah Laroui.

 Makhzen and Siba

 The relation between the central power of the Makhzen and the region of Bled es-Siba was more complex than a simple territorial separation.
 Even though tribes in Bled es-Siba were not submissive to central power, the spiritual authority of the Sultan was always accepted.